 Wineries, Breweries and Distilleries

 If you are traveling kid-free, stop at some of Southern Indiana’s more “spirited” sites.
 French Lick is home to both a winery and a distillery located on the same property.
-Both locations are open everyday, and all days except Tuesdays you can grab a meal at the site’s restaurant, Drift Coast Italian.
+Both locations are open every day, and all days except Tuesdays you can grab a meal at the site’s restaurant, Drift Coast Italian.
 French Lick is also home to a Casino with 700+ slots and a wide array of games to play.
-If wine isn’t your cup of tea, check out one (or multiple) of Southern Indiana’s breweries including St. Benedict's Brew WorksSalt Creek Brewery, and Feed Store Beer Co.
+If wine isn’t your cup of tea, check out one (or multiple) of Southern Indiana’s breweries including St. Benedict's Brew WorksYard Goat Artisan Ales and Feed Store Beer Co.

 Young or old, Southern Indiana is waiting for you to come celebrate the 4th.
 Whether you’re here for the weekend or just for the day, there’s no better time to visit Southern Indiana.